 A driver needs to be alert, sober, and physically ready to ride.
+Never use this vehicle with drugs or alcohol.
 Riding when intoxicated, tired or otherwise impaired increases the risk of a crash.

 Alcohol, drugs, medications, fatigue, drowsiness and emotions can all inhibit your ability to ride safely.
 Like riding a motorcycle, riding the Spyder roadster is a challenging activity - being in good physical and mental condition is even more important than for a car.
 The safest policy is to never operate the vehicle unless you are alert and completely sober.
 Even if your blood alcohol level is not over the legal limit, your judgment and skills are impaired by any alcohol consumption.